KiraTeresa/KiraTeresa/README.md

 I am currently working as a Software Developer (Trainee) in a company where I am able to deepen my skills as well as learn and grow every day.

 💻 My stack:
-<br>React, Next.js, nodeJS, JavaScript, mongoDB, expressJS, mongoose, HTML, CSS
+<br>React, Next.js, nodeJS, JavaScript, TypeScript, Cypress, mongoDB, expressJS, mongoose, HTML, CSS

 🌱 Currently learning:
-<br>Cypress, Java, Spring Boot
+<br>Angular

 <!---
 KiraTeresa/KiraTeresa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.